Contact Us

 When the client approves the idea, we move on to product roadmap creation.

-After that, we can start developing a minimum-viable product.
+After that, we can start MVP development.

 The Product Discovery Process: Initial vs. Continuous Discovery